 The workshop was organized for separate groups of MPs in three days.
 In the first spell, the workshops took place on 2 and 4 October 2016, while the second spell of the workshop was held on 6 December 2016.
 Each workshop was attended by around 50 MPs along with senior officials of the Parliament Secretariat, Cabinet Division and the GED (Annexure-1).
 The workshop of each day commenced with a short opening session followed by discussion by the MPs and then a closing session.

-The participants agreed with most of the NSSS provisions like programme consolidation along the lifecycle framework and improvement of delivery mechanisms They recommended that the selection process should be improved.
+The participants agreed with most of the NSSS provisions like programme consolidation along the lifecycle framework and improvement of delivery mechanisms.
+They recommended that the selection process should be improved.
 They also pointed out that for making the beneficiary list widely acceptable, the draft list should be published in the Upazila headquarters to be accessible to common people.
 Gender gap in social protection should be analyzed more elaborately in order to address the issues of gender specific needs of social protection.
 Distribution of cash should be through banking and digitized channel so that any potential risk of leakage can be minimized.
-The problems of terrorism and drug abuse, river erosion, housing problem, etc. should be tackled with more comprehensive programmes.
-The NSSS may be updated to accommodate the relevant findings and recommendations of the workshops.
+The problems of terrorism and drug abuse, river erosion, housing problem etc. should be tackled with more comprehensive programmes.
+The NSSS may be updated to accommodate the relevant findings and recommendations of the workshop.